adammansfield/autohotkey-style-guide/README.md

 ### Variable Names

 Variable names are all_lowercase_with_underscores.
-Postfix private class members with "\_".
+Prefix private class members with "\_".
 May prefix global variables with "g_".

 ### Constant Names